laracraft-tech/memoize/README.md

 No matter how many times you run `$myClass->getNumber()` you'll always get the same number.

-The `doOnce` method will only run once per combination of argument values the closure receives.
+The `doOnce` method will only run once per combination of `use` variables the closure receives.

 ```php
 class MyClass